top of page

 * Speeds recovery

-Together, they produce stronger regenerative results than microneedling alone.
+Together, microneedling with PRP produces stronger regenerative results than microneedling alone.

 If choosing one: